headerskill/SOC-Automation-Project/README.md

-# Installing the wazhu server in the ubuntu
+## Installing the wazhu server in the ubuntu

+Wazuh acts as the central SIEM platform within the SOC environment.

+Its role is to:
+* Collect logs from endpoints
+* Analyze security events
+* Detect suspicious activity
+* Generate alerts
+* Provide centralized visibility

+Without a SIEM, analysts would need to manually review logs from multiple systems, significantly increasing investigation time.

 https://documentation.wazuh.com/current/quickstart.html
 https://documentation.wazuh.com/current/installation-guide/wazuh-agent/wazuh-agent-package-linux.html